bgriffen/oldwebsite/_posts/2017-01-15-from-astrophysics-to-biotech-startup.md

 ### Animal Biome

 Did you know there are more dogs and cats than there are children in the United States?
-The microbiome is an area which is now starting to become well known by the mainstream.
-Animal Biome are using the power of the microbiome of pets to treat conditions such as diabetes and chronic inflammatory bowel disease which affects cats and dogs.
+Our pets however can suffer similar problems to such as diabetes and chronic inflammatory bowel disease.
+The power of the microbiome to treat these conditions is now becoming known by the mainstream.
+Animal Biome have a product which offers an effective treatments for our sick pets.

-Holly Ganz is a microbial ecologist out of UC Davis and an all-round lover of cats, dogs and wildlife.
+CEO Holly Ganz is a microbial ecologist out of UC Davis and an all-round lover of cats, dogs and wildlife.
 She even sports the "talk to me about cat poop" shirt at events around Indie Bio!
 You immediately know Holly genuinely cares deeply about the health of our companion animals.
-Her poop pills are already a hit providing immediate health benefits to her customer's pets.
+Her "poop pills" are already a hit, providing immediate health benefits to her customer's pets.

 ### BioInspira